A Brief History Of The Black Dahlia Case

-LOS ANGELES, CA — It has been 72 years since the young woman who became infamously known as the "Black Dahlia" was found brutalized and mutilated in a vacant lot in Los Angeles.
+It's been over 75 years since the young woman who became infamously known as the "Black Dahlia" was found brutalized and mutilated in a vacant lot in Los Angeles.
 Since January 15, 1947, the death of 22-year-old Elizabeth Short has remained Hollywood’s most enduring unsolved mystery.

 The case rocked post-war Los Angeles and had all the ingredients to mesmerize the public: a vicious murder, a beautiful young woman who longed to break into the movie industry, multiple suspects, and a press corps that latched onto the story and made the grisly killing front-page news.
 But more than seven decades later, the question remains: who killed Elizabeth Short?

 Many people believe they know who was responsible for the death of the Black Dahlia.
 His name was Dr. George Hodel, a brilliant and successful physician who rubbed elbows with Hollywood’s elite power players and was never charged with the crime that remains an explosive chapter in Los Angeles lore.

 Elizabeth Short was a native of Massachusetts who ended up in Northern California during World War II.
 She originally headed west in 1942 to reconnect with her long-lost father, whom she believed had killed himself when she was only six years old.

 Short then migrated to Southern California and worked for a time at a military base.
 She had a fondness for men in uniform that would last the rest of her short life.